Read our complete guide to productive one-to-one meetings. What are they, how often you should run one-on-one meetings, and what to expect.

 From the manager and leader perspective

 - Start by making an honest and genuine connection with your employee.
-Start with the open-ended question like “How’s it going?
+Start with an open-ended question like “How’s it going?
 How are you?”.
 But keep in mind those should be honest – don’t ask them just because this is a good practice.
 As a manager, and especially as a leader, you should be genuinely interested in your employees and their well-being.
-By asking these questions, you’ll get an early insight into their current mental state, feelings and be able to identify and spot patterns.
+By asking these questions, you’ll get an early insight into their current mental state, and feelings and be able to identify and spot patterns.
 It will give you a brief, but relevant, insight into their stress levels, morale, and general atmosphere.
 You honestly need to know how your employees feel.

 - Discuss their performance.
 If you have previously identified goals, this is an excellent chance to see how they are progressing towards those goals.
 In cases where you didn’t have already defined goals, this is still a good opportunity to evaluate their performance.
 Are they completing their tasks on time, what about their estimates?
 Do you have some client feedback relevant to them that you’d like to share?
 How are they spending time on tasks and projects?